 whether to reject or permit incoming connections.
 For

 permitted connections, any privileges granted in the

 user table indicate the user's global

 privileges.
-Any privilege granted in this table applies to
+Any privileges granted in this table apply to

 all databases on the server.